Gaur4vGaur/Gaur4vGaur.github.io/_posts/aiProductivity/2026-09-14-ai_productivity-mistaking-code-for-engineering-progress.md

 **Developer effort distribution** — Where is time actually going?
 If writing dropped from 20% to 10% of developer time, but code review grew from 15% to 30%, you have not reduced the burden.
 You have moved it.

 None of that is exotic, and it is not just my read.
-DORA's [2026 work on the ROI of AI-assisted development](https://services.google.com/fh/files/misc/dora-roi-of-ai-assisted-software-development-2026.pdf) arrives somewhere similar from a different direction: the return on these tools tracks the strength of the engineering system around them rather than the tools themselves.
+DORA's [2026 work on the ROI of AI-assisted development](https://services.google.com/fh/files/misc/dora-roi-of-ai-assisted-software-development-2026.pdf) arrives somewhere similar from a different direction.
+The return on these tools tracks the strength of the engineering system around them rather than the tools themselves.
 The things that decide it are unglamorous.
 Whether code review has any slack left in it.
 Whether people trust the test suite enough to act on a red build, which is the one I have never seen anybody audit.
 How much sits between a merge and production.
 Where those are weak, faster generation fills a queue and waits there.

 The measurement science here is still catching up to the tooling.